-- 1. Non-residential or mixed-use development of less than 4,000 square feet and more than 250 feet from a residential use or district boundary. - 2.
-Expansion of less than 25% of the current gross square footage.
+- 1. Non-residential or mixed-use development of less than 4,000 square feet. - 2.
+Additions of 10% 25% of the current gross square footage.

 Parking Lots, Parking Structures, Loading and Stacking Area

 - 1. Any new parking lot or parking structure with 3,000 square feet or less. - 1.
 Expansion of a parking lot, parking structure, loading or stacking area by less than 25% of total area.
 Changes to parking lots, parking structures, loading or stacking areas may require a major site plan review at the discretion of the Design Review Committee.